 - TreeSet does not preserve the insertion order of elements but elements are sorted by keys.

-- TreeSet does not allow to insert Heterogeneous objects.
-It will throw classCastException at Runtime if trying to add hetrogeneous objects.
+- If we are depending on default natural sorting order, the objects that are being inserted into the tree should be homogeneous and comparable.
+TreeSet does not allow to insert Heterogeneous objects.
+It will throw a classCastException at Runtime if we try to add heterogeneous objects.
+For example:

 // Elements are added using add() method